kgonzalez452/wesbos-node-course/readme.md

 [![](http://wes.io/kH9O/wowwwwwwwww.jpg)](https://LearnNode.com)

+# Randy
+  npm start on the starter files, and sudo mongod.
+If you need access to the database I used MongoDB Compass Beta.
+Just copy the the credentials from variables.env to your clipboard and it should ask you if you want to connect to the database that was copied to your clipboard.

 # Learn Node Starter Files + Stepped Solutions

 These are the starter files and stepped solutions to accompany the LearnNode.com course.